adilansary/Selenium_DesktopAnyDo_Web_Automation/README.md

 ## How to run:

-- Right Click to Project
+- Right Click on Project
 - Then select Run as TestNG
 - Run the Test Case
 - Close the program